RKX1209/rkx1209.github.io/_posts/2017-06-28-gsoc-phase1-timeless-debugger-update.markdown

 # Checkpoint
-If you run `dsb` command just after long loop, you would find that perfomance become very slow. :( So I've implmented simple checkpoint system, that can automatically save trace sessions among long execution.
+If you run `dsb` command just after long loop, you would find that perfomance become very slow. :( So I've implemented simple checkpoint system, that can automatically save trace sessions among long execution.
 But it's WIP and feature work...

 # Next phase